ITU-BDSA2025-GROUP-17/Chirp/docs/report.md

 The Chirp domain model consists of four entities:

-1. Author (user extending ASP.NET Identity), this represents a user of the application.
+1. Author (user extending Microsoft.AspNetCore.Identity.IdentityUser), this represents a user of the application.
 2. Cheep a 160-character message with a timestamp, which an author can create and post on the Chirp social platform.
-3. Follow enables authors to follow eachother and see followed users cheeps on their own timeline.
+3. Follow enables authors to follow each other and see followed users cheeps on their own timeline.
 4. SavedCheep are Cheeps saved by the user.

 The model implements a blogging platform with social features including following and timeline feeds.
-Reposititory interfaces (ICheepRepository, IAuthorRepository) provide data access abstraction with support for pagination, search and deletion.

 ![Illustration of the _Chirp!_ data model as UML class diagram.](diagrams/Chirp.Core.png)

 ## Architecture — In the small

 The diagram shown below illustrates the program's onion architecture.
 The application generally follows the onion structure even though some layers are represented by more than one .NET project.
 The Chirp.Core .NET project is the core onion layer, on top of that is the Chirp.Repositories .NET project layer.
 Here the DTO's exist as they define the data contracts used across the repository, services and representation layers.
+The Repositories layer providing an abstraction layer on top of the database, making actions like adding or removing users be done through single method calls.

-Ontop of the repositories layer is the Chirp.Services .Net project layer, the service and repository layers are located withing a shared folder called Chirp.Infrastructures.
+Ontop of the repositories layer is the Chirp.Services .Net project layer, which provides an additional layer of abstraction on top of the Chirp.Repositories layer, where sometimes multiple actions are taken through one method call, like deleting all cheeps by a user before deleting the user itself.

+The service and repository layers are located withing a shared folder called Chirp.Infrastructures.
 The outermost layer contains the frontend Razor Pages, called Chirp.Web, and the application tests.

 ![Onion Architecture](images/onion_arc.png)